 The Renters' Rights Act 2026 may accelerate decisions around buy-to-let limited company structures.
 Corporate ownership offers several advantages in the new regulatory environment.

 Limited companies aren't subject to Section 24 restrictions, meaning full mortgage interest deductibility remains available.
-With corporation tax at 19% for profits up to £250,000, this structure becomes increasingly attractive as individual property tax rates rise to 22%/42%/47% from April 2027.
+With corporation tax at 19% for profits up to £250,000 and 25% for profits above this threshold, this structure becomes increasingly attractive as individual property tax rates rise to 22%/42%/47% from April 2027.

 Specialist Support Areas